-There’s a little back story to this recipe which was inspired by a good friend of mine.
-She recently left Australia where she has been living for the past few years, and where chocolate hot cross buns are readily available, and a few hints were dropped about creating a similar recipe… I suspect that since she’ll be making her way to Cape Town in the next few weeks (and has confessed to being addicted to these) that she was actually being very serious!
+There is a little back story to this recipe which was inspired by a good friend of mine.
+She recently left Australia where she has been living for the past few years, and where chocolate hot cross buns are readily available.
+During a recent chat a few hints were dropped about creating a similar recipe… I suspect that since she will be making her way to Cape Town in the next few weeks (and has confessed to being addicted to them) that she was actually being serious!
 Well of course I accepted the challenge and thought these would be a gorgeous treat to enjoy at Easter.

-A few notes on the recipe: I did try to make chocolate crosses by adding cocoa to my paste mix, however they came out of the oven looking rather grey which I didn’t find appealing so I’ve stuck with white crosses.
-You’ll notice that I’ve used fairly large chocolate chunks but you could always chops yours smaller if you prefer.
-Also, if you don’t have a baking tin that’s exactly the right size don’t panic – I ended up using a roasting tray instead and found it worked just fine!
+A few notes on the recipe: I did try to make chocolate crosses by adding cocoa to my paste mix, but they came out of the oven looking rather grey which I didn’t find appealing so I have stuck with white crosses.
+You will notice that I have used quite large chocolate chunks here but you could always chop yours smaller if you prefer.
+Also, don’t worry if you do not have a baking tin that is exactly the right size – I used a roasting tray to make these buns and found it worked just fine!

-As far as baked goods go these chocolatey buns do require a little effort – but they’re absolutely worth it.
-Have a lovely Easter everyone!
+As far as baked goods go these chocolatey buns do require a little effort, but they are absolutely worth it!
+Have a lovely Easter everyone.

 CHOCOLATE HOT CROSS BUNS

 - 350ml milk